chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 Basic Writing Tips
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 You don't need a lot of formatting to make a good slide deck topic.
-When writing one, stick to using:
+When writing a slide deck topic, use this style guide, but stick to:

 * Lists (bullet, numbered, or definition)
 * Links